-A quick and delicious side dish made with mini potatoes and fresh herbs.
-It requires minimal effort and yields excellent results.
+Roasted Mini Potatoes are crispy and flavorful.
+They’re a quick and delicious side dish that requires minimal effort and yields excellent results!

 Slowly roasting the potatoes brings out their best flavor.
 It keeps them from drying out on the inside, while leaving them crispy on the outside.

 These mini potatoes may be small in size but they are exploding with flavor from the fresh chopped herbs!
-You’ll be surprised at how many dishes you can pair them with.
+You’ll be surprised at how addicting they are.

 - 1 lb mini potatoes